 Over decades in the social sector, I spent countless hours in the grant-seeking trenches and saw my share of things that left me wondering whether to laugh or cry.
 But then I became a foundation funder and encountered a prospective grantee’s “toxic diaper excuse” (more on that later), which truly left my head shaking.
-Reflecting on my experiences, I am aware of how deeply human this work is, and how nonprofits can be more successful in building relationships with funders if they step away from notions of distance and power differentials and view those across the table and reading their grants more as, well, people.

 I could write quite a few posts to give funders a pointed set of “do’s” and “don’ts,” but for now, here’s a frank list of things I learned as a funder that I wish I understood better when I was fundraising from foundations:

-Tell the Funder What You Actually DO
+Tell the Funder What You Actually Do

-It’s lovely to hear that you transform the trajectory for underserved youth so they can live their dreams.
-The pictures of the graduation caps flying through the air are inspiring.
-But honestly, if the funder has to ask you 10 minutes into a meeting, or read to the bottom of page two of your application, or hunt and peck all over your website to figure out that you provide weekly afterschool math tutoring for middle schoolers, then you are unlikely to get funded.
 Funders are very busy for the most part, so you need to state up front exactly what you’re doing to meet mission.
 Lay out clearly and concisely what you do, how you do it, why it matters, and why it’s a fit for the funder in front of you.
 Don’t make the funder translate jargon or guess what you do and how you differ from other programs in your space.
 Tell the funder what you do in the same way you’d explain it to your neighbor, even if they’re an expert in the space.

 Help Funders Help You

 Most of us do this work because we love it and we’re driven to leave this world better than we found it.
 Funders want our grantees and other nonprofits to succeed.
 So, find funder allies and then listen carefully to their suggestions and be sure to take advantage of offers to be helpful beyond a grant.
 They may have expertise, insight, and social capital you can use to be more successful.
 The value doesn’t always correlate to the size of the grant or the funder, either.
-I found it remarkable that many nonprofits and grantees miss out on useful opportunities because they are solely focused on just getting the money versus building a relationship; as a result they failed to keep me in the loop after the grant and follow up on ideas for outreach partners or ways to be more strategic.
-On the other hand, a few had unrealistically high expectations of how much time I could spend with them, so keep sensitivity and balance in mind.

 Sometimes You Have to Take “No” For an Answer

-It shocked me to see how many nonprofits argued with me over email after I gave a detailed account of why the organization was not a fit with our funding priorities.
-It’s great to ask why you received a “no” so you can learn and find a better match, or possibly circle back in the future with a more effective request, but it’s never productive to tell a funder how wrong they are in applying their guidelines to your organization.
 Just as your nonprofit has a mission and focus and can’t do everything, so do foundations.
 Grantors are people, and we don’t enjoy saying no, but often we have to.
 It doesn’t help your cause if the funder needs to take time from working with grantees to respond multiple times to tell you why your program isn’t a fit.
 It’s better to find the good fits—those more likely to sustain funding and provide useful auxiliary support and momentum to your organization.

 Be Candid About Events

-There’s often unintended lack of clarity about what you really want when you invite your funders to attend your gala, appreciation breakfast, reception, or other event, and how much you expect them to pay.
-My inbox exploded every week with invitations to grantee events.
 As a funder at a small foundation, it would’ve been physically impossible to go to all of them, and attending even most would risk certain divorce and the ire of my children!
 But more to the point, I didn’t have the budget to pay for tickets or underwrite all these events.

 Funders need to know, honestly, if their presence at an event is important—whether to signal support for your organization to others, hear a live presentation in person, or fill a table that would otherwise be unfilled.
 Is the invitation just a show of courtesy and gratitude?
 If it really doesn’t matter very much to you if a particular funder attends (perhaps because you have limited space and would rather sell tickets to prospects), I promise you that they won’t feel badly about not going, so just let them know.
-But if it’s actually quite important to you that the funder attends, let them know that, too.
-And make it clear whether you’re expecting the funder to pay for a ticket, a table, or more, or whether you’re expecting to comp them.
-Talking about money is awkward, but not talking about it may create even more discomfort later.

 And keep in mind that most funders would vastly prefer visiting a program in the field over going to an event, as the connection and stewardship is more meaningful at a site visit.